harrowschool/harrowschool.github.io/9352bf42-1abb-496d-a594-4533a3a6a63e/index.md

 <span id="last-modified">
 <span id="accessed-on">

-# Community Day
+# Harrow and the Hill Community Day
 ## 30th April

 Residents and friends from around the Hill are invited to join in a day of celebration to mark the 450th anniversary of Harrow School.
-The many events taking place will provide interest for everyone and are being added to all the time.
-The information on this site will be updated regularly up to and including the 30th April.
+There’s something for everyone and new events are being added to all the time.
+This information will be updated regularly up until and including Saturday 30 April.

 ## Programme
-**6am – 12pm** Street decoration and set up for stalls and bands.
+**6am – midday** Street decoration and set up for stalls and bands.
 Delivery vehicles only.

-**12pm – 6pm** Food stalls and restaurants open.
+**midday – 6pm** Food stalls and restaurants open.
 Roads closed except for emergency access.

 **2pm – 6pm** Events take place along the High Street.

 ## Events
-- All Harrow School boys will be involved and in costume, many parents will attend.
-- Community production of Noye’s Fludde in Speech Room, five local partnership primary schools.
+**Noye's Fludde** - a community production of the children's opera by Benjamin Britten that features five local partnership primary schools.
+Performances in Speech Room at **2pm and 5pm**.

-- Art, Photography and Sculpture exhibitions of work by local schools and adult art groups in the Passmore gallery and Grove Hill.
+**Art, photography and sculpture exhibitions** of work by local schools and adult art groups in the Pasmore Gallery and outside on Grove Hill.

-- Art workshop at Druries.
-- Punch and Judy and magician at Marilliers/Bradbys.
-- Cricket festival.
-Youth cricket teams.
-- Basketball competition.
+**Art workshop** outside Druries, one of Harrow’s oldest boarding houses.

+**Punch and Judy** and the **Magician** will perform outside Bradbys boarding house.

+**Cricket festival** for youth cricket teams: Harrow CC, Harrow Town CC, Harrow St Mary’s CC, Newton Farm Primary School, Byron Court Primary School, Pinner Park Primary School, Whitchurch Primary School, and West Lodge Primary School.

+**Basketball competition** in the sports hall.

-- Exhibition Squash, Fives, Rackets, Judo and Archery.
+**Exhibition of traditional games** including Squash - which was invented at Harrow - Fives, Rackets, Judo and Archery.

-- Old Speech Room Gallery 450 exhibition open.
-- School Observatory open.
+**Old Speech Room Gallery 450 exhibition** - _Harrow 1572-2022_ from the time of Elizabeth I to the present day, this exhibition is a visual tour through time, full of local legend and newly researched revelations.

+**Rayleigh Observatory** will be open.
+You can find out about the observation of planets, galaxies and other astronomical phenomena.

-- Victorian West St, Edwardian High St, Elizabethan Old Schools and the Church.
+**Costume-themed streets** - Victorian West St, Edwardian High St, Elizabethan Old Schools and the Church.

-- Bellringing
+**Bellringing in St Mary’s Church** - the traditional way to herald a special event.

-- Bollywood dance groups in the road outside the Vaughan Library.
+**Bollywood dance groups** will perform outside the Vaughan Library.

-- Tai Chi in Bill Yard.
+**Tai Chi** in Bill Yard.

-- Bandstand near the Green with full programme of music.
+**Bandstand** near the Green - enjoy a full programme of traditional bandstand entertainment including brass, wind and concert bands.

-- Harrow steel band and Indie Choir on the Hill Meeting Room terrace.
+**Harrow steel band**,  and the **Harrow Indie Choir** will perform at various times on the Hill Meeting Room terrace (behind the Hill Shop).

-- Stagecoach and Barefoot Dance groups in the War Memorial Building forecourt
+**Stagecoach**, the **Irish Dance Group** and **Barefoot Dance** will perform on the War Memorial Building forecourt.

-- Street theatre.
-Harrow School Guild, John Lyon School, Barefoot Dance drama group, The Hill Players and Quainton Hall.
+**Street theatre** - Harrow School Guild, John Lyon School, The Hill Players, and Quainton Hall will entertain with short plays, dancing and singing in various locations.

-- The streets decorated with bunting, flags and other items.
-- Local residents and businesses involved and contributing.
+**Businesses and restaurants** on the Hill will be joining in, with some in costumes from a bygone era.

-- Food stalls run by London’s Community Kitchen along the High St between Moretons and Bradbys.
+**Food stalls** run by London’s Community Kitchen will be serving a vast array of food and drink along the High Street between Moretons and Bradbys boarding houses.

-- Restaurants on the Hill in costume.
-- Miriam’s Munchies and Free Range Jane in Grove Hill
+**Miriam’s Munchies** and **Free Range Jane** will be serving snacks and more on Grove Hill throughout the afternoon.

 ## Road Closures
 ![Road Closures Map](/450/road_closures.png)